Skip to main content

 #

-Changing of the Guard (Syntagma Square) Every hour on the hour, watch the Evzones perform their ceremonial guard change.
-The elaborate Sunday 11 AM ceremony is especially impressive.
+Changing of the Guard (Syntagma Square) Every hour on the hour, the Evzones perform their ceremonial guard change in those famous shoes with the pom-poms.
+The full Sunday 11 AM ceremony with the full regiment is genuinely impressive — worth setting an alarm for.

-Mount Lycabettus Hike The highest point in Athens offers panoramic views of the city and Acropolis.
-The hike up is free (funicular costs €10 round trip).
+Mount Lycabettus Hike The highest point in Athens, with 360-degree views of the city and the Acropolis.
+The hike up is free and takes about 30 minutes (there’s a funicular for €10 round trip if your legs disagree).
+I prefer the walk — the views unfold gradually and it’s more rewarding at the top.

-Ancient Agora of Athens (exterior) While the interior has an entry fee, you can see impressive ruins from the perimeter fences.
+Ancient Agora of Athens (exterior) The interior has an entry fee, but you can see impressive ruins from the perimeter fences for free.
+Worth walking past even if you don’t go in.

 💡